-One of the best ways to enhance your college application would be to start a club.
-This article will give you a complete understanding of the benefits of starting a club in high school.
+One of the best ways to enhance your college application is to start a club.
+This article will give you a complete understanding of how to start a club in high school and its benefits.

 Starting a high school club is an engaging and fun idea; you get to meet new people, create fundraisers that help charities or nonprofits, and explore interests beyond academia.
 However, the best part would be how amazing it would look on your college application.